Nash2325138/AMAI-paper-summary/week10/Scalable Face Image Retrieval Using Attribute-Enhanced Sparse Codewords.md

 and illumination. which ignores the rich semantic cues decribed in figure above.

-Also, the following statics (entropy and mutual information computed from two datasets s using only gender as the human attribute) show that using human attributes can help the face retrieval task since the mutual information (in another word, entropy of identity reduced after given gender attribute) is non-trivial.
+Also, the following statics (entropy and mutual information computed from two datasets s using only gender as the human attribute) show that using **human attributes can help the face retrieval task since the mutual information** (in another word, entropy of identity reduced after given gender attribute) **is non-trivial**.

 <img src="https://i.imgur.com/4ofApi9.png" width=350>